top of page

 Our Town

 Nothing's drier than a small New Hampshire town in 1901, right?...
 Well, I beg to differ because this production of Thorton Wilder's Our Town didn't have a dry eye in the house.
-I returned to Massachusetts in the middle of winter to hop on an opportunity I couldn't refuse: live theater.
-Going so long without a stage because of the pandemic really hit me hard, so I did the last thing I would expect myself to do.
+Andrew returned to Massachusetts in the middle of winter to hop on an opportunity he couldn't refuse: live theater.
+Going so long without a stage because of the pandemic really hit him hard, so he did the last thing he would expect himself to do.
 And boy, did it pay off.
-We sold out multiple shows, were featured in newspapers all over the state, and (most of all) I met so many new amazing artists I can now call my friends.
+They sold out multiple shows, were featured in newspapers all over the state, and (most of all) he met so many new amazing artists and friends.

 275203432_10159473285586634_22380958501894773_n.jpg